AdobeDocs/campaign-classic.en/help/message-center/using/message-center-service-level.md

 >[!NOTE]
 >
 >The warning (orange) and alert (red) indicator thresholds can be configured in the deployment wizard.
-Refer to [Monitoring thresholds](../../message-center/using/additional-configurations.md#monitoring-thresholds).
+Refer to [Monitor thresholds](../../message-center/using/additional-configurations.md#monitoring-thresholds).